cisco/mindmeld/docs/source/userguide/entity_resolver.rst

   >>> er = EntityResolver(app_path, r, 'dish')
   >>> er.fit()

 When using the fit method for the first time, the Elasticsearch index will be created and all of the documents will be uploaded, so this may take some time depending on the size of your data, your network speed, and whether your code and Elasticsearch server are running on the same machine.
 Subsequent calls to *er.fit()* will update the existing index rather than creating a new one from scratch to improve speed.
-This means that new documents will be added, and documents with the same id will but updated, but no documents will be deleted.
+This means that new documents will be added, and documents with the same ID will but updated, but no documents will be deleted.
 If you would like to delete documents, you can fully recreate the index from scratch by running a clean fit as follows.

 .. code-block:: python